GenesisFR/DS1TroubleshootingGuide/README.md

 ## Add the game on GameRanger

-1. Download and run https://amd989.github.io/Symlinker (it's just a front-end for the mklink command).
+1. Download and run https://amd989.github.io/Symlinker (click on "Download Standalone Executable").
+It's a front-end for the mklink command.
 2. In Symlinker, make a directory junction to your game directory in Program Files:

    ![](https://cdn.discordapp.com/attachments/354176540960882689/538078046176149504/unknown.png)